Updated: 3 days ago

 (Our secret lagoon at Ko'olina)

 3. My favorite beach on the entire island is Pokai Bay at the Pililaau Army Recreation Center.
-You need to park outside before the gates, but then you can walk in and show the military guards your ID.
-It feels like a private beach on the weekday.
+You need to park on the public side of the beach and then walk over to where The Beach House by 604 is.
+The water in front of the restaurant is the clearest!
+It feels like a private beach on the weekdays.
 Many days you can spot dolphins there from (8am-10am).
 If you get hungry there is a restaurant right on the water called The Beach House by 604.
+They have great food, drinks and entertainment in the evenings from Thursday-Sunday.
+They also have amazing sunsets!

 4. You can also drive West from Pokai Bay and check out Makaha Beach.
 It's not usually a great place to swim as the waves can be larger but it’s a local and popular surf spot.
 This is my favorite spot to watch the sunset from.